dotnet-foundation/foundation/projects/chem4word.md

 * Project Main Contacts: [Clyde Davies](https://github.com/deadlyvices), [Mike Williams](https://github.com/MikeWilliams-UK)

 ## Other information
-Our installer is built using the WiX Toolset
+Our installer is built using the WiX Toolset.

-We use xUnit.net for our Unit Testing
+We use xUnit.net for our Unit Testing.

 ## Quicklinks
 * [Blog](https://www.chem4word.co.uk/category/news/)